-Phi Beta Kappa, chartered at William and Mary in 1776, is the oldest and most prestigious of the academic honor societies in the United States.
-Its purpose is to distinguish superior academic character and achievement and, through lectureships, scholarships, and publication of The American Scholar, to promote liberal education throughout the country.
+Phi Beta Kappa, chartered at William and Mary in 1776, is the oldest and one of the most prestigious of the academic honor societies in the United States.
+Its purpose is to distinguish superior academic character and achievement in liberal studies and, through lectureships, scholarships, and publication of The American Scholar, to promote liberal education throughout the country.
 There are only 280 chapters, and Marquette’s Zeta chapter dates from 1971.
-Membership requirements typically include good (faculty-attested) academic character and a GPA in liberal arts courses within the top seven or eight percent of the graduating class.
+Membership requirements typically include good (faculty-attested) academic character and a GPA in liberal studies courses within the top ten percent of the graduating class.
 Students need not apply to be considered for membership.
-For further details, consult the Klingler College of Arts and Sciences at (414) 288-7059 for the name of the current secretary.Back To Top
+For further details, consult the Phi Beta Kappa Web page.

-As the Marquette community is located in downtown Milwaukee, students need to be aware of the realities of city living.
+With the Marquette community located in downtown Milwaukee, students need to be aware of the realities of city living.
 Recognizing this, the university strives to educate students about personal safety and crime prevention through a wide variety of safety programs and services.

 A wide variety of crime prevention and safety awareness programs are made available to groups that are interested in promoting safety.
-Popular topics include self defense, personal safety, sexual assault prevention and alcohol awareness.
-Numerous brochures, the Awareness newsletter and crime statistics are readily available to provide information.
+Popular topics include self-defense, personal safety, sexual assault prevention and alcohol awareness.
+Numerous brochures, a newsletter and crime statistics are readily available to provide information.

 Any member of the Marquette community who becomes involved in a crisis situation can receive the benefits of the Victim/Witness Services program.
 The program provides resources for those in need of counseling or support services in addition to providing escorts to and from all necessary court-related appearances.